-- 3. Install, configure, and test servers, including: - a.
-Application server, which serves as the back end for client computers allowing users to request video, initiates communication with buses when they enter the yard, and uploads - Digital Video, initiates communication with bases which they enter the yar Digital Video Recorders (DVRs) health data as well as any requested video. - b.
+- 1. Install and test Wi-Fi equipment at North Base and South Base. - ${\it 2.
+Specify software configuration based on stakeholder consensus.}\\$ - 3.
+Install, configure, and test servers, including: - a.
+Application server, which serves as the back end for client computers allowing users to request video, initiates communication with buses when they enter the yard, and uploads Digital Video Recorders (DVRs) health data as well as any requested video. - b.
 Database server, which runs Microsoft SQL server and houses data for the server application. - 4.
-Install and configure client application on specified computers. - 5.
-Configure all new Wi-Fi equipped DVRs to communicate with the application server. - 6.
+Install and configure client application on specified computers. - ${\bf 5.}\ Configure\ all\ new\ Wi-Fi\ equipped\ DVRs\ to\ communicate\ with\ the\ application\ server.$ - 6.
 Purchase, install and test Wi-Fi equipment at MV San Francisco CUB and Brewster locations.